c-a-s-t-l-e/tidy_idaho_legal_data/README.md

 # The Tidy Idaho Legal Dataset Project

-This repo is intended to be a public place to store the state of Idaho's legal data in formats conducive for building informative reports and useful tools.
+This repo is intended to be a public place to store the state of Idaho's legal data in formats conducive for writing informative reports and building useful tools.

 ## High-level folders